JonPSmith/EfCore.SoftDeleteServices/README.md

 ## List of versions and which .NET framework they support

+- Version 9.0.0: supports NET 8 only (simpler to update to next NET release)
 - Version 8.0.0: supports NET 8 only (simpler to update to next NET release)
 - Version 4.?.?: Supports NET 6, 7 and 8
 - Version 3.?.?: Supports NET 6 and 7